gdaverdin/bioinfo/Lab-5-:-Intervals.md

 If you wanted to identify every gene model that DIDNT overlap with a SNP, then add "-v".

+## Identifying gene models (gtf) that overlap with locations of differentially expressed genes (gtf)

+I have placed a gtf file of differentially expressed exons called DifferentiallyExpressedExons.gtf in the directory.
+Use bedtools intersect to count the number of gene model exons that overlap with differentially expressed exons.

 ## Extracting alignments over specific intervals

 You have competing collaborators who want your full dataset to study DPCK and a suite of other genes.
 You're not interested in sharing the entire dataset before publication, but still want to collaborate.
 You decide to share with them only the read alignments over the DPCK1 gene.
 How do you extract a region of aligned reads from a .bam alignment file?